Recommendations & Conclusions

 It is all too easy to purchase DIY ear cropping kits online.
 This allows unscrupulous individuals to carry out this act of mutilation.
 Alongside closing the importation loophole, the Government should legislate to restrict the possession, hosting, sale and supply of DIY ear cropping kits.
 (Paragraph 61) Monitoring and enforcement

-Government response.
 The government partially accepts the concern but deflects from legislating on DIY ear cropping kits.
-Instead, it announces support for the Animal Welfare (Import of Dogs, Cats and Ferrets) Bill, which will provide powers to prohibit the import of puppies, …
+Instead, it announces support for the Animal Welfare (Import of Dogs, Cats and Ferrets) Bill, which will provide powers to prohibit the import of puppies, heavily pregnant animals, and those …

 15